radgrad/docusaurus2/docs/devops/deployment/microsoft-azure.md

 meteor-azure --architecture 64
 ```

+It is easy to troubleshoot with kudu.
+You can access the app's server anytime by adding ".scm" into the url.

+```shell script
+https://meteortestdeploy.scm.azurewebsites.net
+```

 ## Evaluation

 This is VERY beginner friendly, much more so than AWS.
 It was not hard to get around at all.
 One thing to note is that the Azure portal was recently redesigned, so a lot of documentation on open source programs may be slightly inaccurate in terms of where to find everything, but its still doable.

-It is also easier to troubleshoot, with kudu.
-You can access the apps server anytime by adding ".scm" into the url.

-```shell script
-https://meteortestdeploy.scm.azurewebsites.net
-```

 Pricing varies.
 There are pay as you go plans, along with set "menus".